 But despite the financial and cultural benefits of diversity, the tech industry is still dominated by men.
-Daphne De Backer, Senior Manager Solution Engineering at Salesforce, finds this gender gap worrying.
+Daphne De Backer, Senior Manager of Solution Engineering at Salesforce, finds this gender gap worrying.

 “It’s essential that it’s not just men who are shaping our future,” Daphne says.
 “Technology today drives innovation extremely fast.
 It’s not only desirable but essential, that these innovations are not just driven by men.”

 The future may be about tech, but it’s also about health, education, and family.
 It’s concerning, then, that only 19% of tech workers are women.
 In fact, Milan-based Daphne is the only female Solution Engineer in Southern Europe.

 It’s clear that we need more women in tech.
 But can women without a traditional tech background find a place in a world that’s seen as male-dominated?

 The term ‘Solution Engineer’ may sound complex, but it’s not as scary as you might think.
 As Daphne puts it, solution engineers “work alongside Account Executives to discover customers’ business challenges.
 They create unique, rich solution prototypes to present back to their decision makers, illustrating value and benefits via an engaging story.”